chynkm/cs-buy-and-sell-stock/README.md

 ## Deployment
 * Clone the repository
-* The webroot should point to th `public` directory.
+* The webroot should point to the `public` directory.
 * Execute the following command in the project directory to install the HTTP router.
 ```
 composer install --no-interaction --prefer-dist --optimize-autoloader --no-dev